OpenPonk/openponk.github.io/docs/dev/overview.md

 # Overall Architecture

-DynaCASE is attempting to follow in some respect MVC architecture\.
+OpenPonk is attempting to follow in some respect MVC architecture\.

 ## Model

-The model itself is separated from the rest of the application and in fact can be used completely independently on any other part of the DynaCASE application\.
+The model itself is separated from the rest of the application and in fact can be used completely independently on any other part of the OpenPonk application\.

 ![](../figures/Models.png)